patiboh/weatherforecat/README.md

 ## Roadmap

-- Get client sorted with OpenWeather API call - OK
+- Get client sorted with OpenWeatherMap API call - OK
 - Create GraphQL server for Weather Data - OK
 - Create Visuals for Weather data - En cours
 - Make sure it won't eat all the resources in the machine